EV Engineering News

 DOE allocates $50 million to help automotive suppliers adapt factories for the EV supply chain

-The DOE’s Office of Manufacturing and Energy Supply Chains (MESC) has announced $50 million in grants for six states with significant automotive workforces to help small- and medium-sized suppliers adapt their manufacturing facilities to serve for the EV supply chain.
+The DOE’s Office of Manufacturing and Energy Supply Chains (MESC) has announced $50 million in grants for six states with significant automotive workforces to help small- and medium-sized suppliers adapt their manufacturing facilities to serve the EV supply chain.

-The announcement on state allocations follows an April 2024 Request for Information, seeking input on state/federal partnerships that could enable federal funding to reach automotive suppliers embarking on the transition to serve the electrified vehicle supply chains.
+The announcement on state allocations follows an April 2024 Request for Information, seeking input on state/federal partnerships that could enable federal funding to reach automotive suppliers embarking on the transition to serve electrified vehicle supply chains.
 Eligible states must have a workforce at least 0.5% of which is in the automotive sector.
 Under these criteria, six states are eligible: Michigan, Ohio, Indiana, Kentucky, Tennessee and Illinois.

 States have until October 15, 2024 to submit an application.